 You are being asked to participate in a research study to identify and advance the understanding of the emotional and social needs of people who have been diagnosed with cancer or people who have provided care to someone with cancer (i.e., informal or family caregiver).
 The information from the study will be used to support greater understanding of the needs of cancer survivors and those living with the diagnosis, raise awareness of the challenges of people affected by cancer, and develop programs and services that will address the needs and ultimately improve the long term quality of life of people impacted by cancer.

 Do I have to participate?

-No, you do not have to participate in this study.
+No, participation is voluntary.
+You do not have to participate in this study.
 Your alternative is not to take part.
 Your decision will not affect the services you receive from your health care facility.
 If you choose not to participate in the study or withdraw, you will still be able to receive any services provided by your health care facility and the Cancer Support Community.

 What happens if I say 'yes'?

-If you say yes, you will be registered to participate in the survey component of the Cancer Experience Registry (the "Registry").
-Once registered you will be taken to a part of the website to access surveys to answer questions and share your experience over time.
+If you say yes, you will be registered to participate in the survey component of the Cancer Experience Registry (the "Registry"").
+After saying yes, you may access surveys to answer questions and share your experience over time.
 The time it takes to complete a survey depends on the amount of questions.

 What will this cost me and will I get paid to participate?

 There is no cost or payment to take part in the Registry surveys.